Antonin

 theory.
 Then in 1857 he went to the capital, Prague, to study at the

-Organ School, where he also learnt composition, the playing of chorales
+Organ School, where he also learned composition, the playing of

 and improvising, while attending also the secondary school.
 And here we